- English (US)

 While ACR Electronics, Inc. (ACR), a privately held corporation, is not subject to the Conflict Minerals rules and reporting requirements, we understand that some of our customers may be.
 ACR is committed to supporting our customers’ compliance efforts with their Conflict Minerals reporting requirements.

 In order to comply with the intent of the Conflict Mineral requirements, ACR sources from suppliers who have performed their due diligence with their products and associated supply chains.
 ACR sources electronic materials from OEM franchised or licensed distributors, who do not engage directly with smelters.
-ACR does require reasonable due diligence in accordance with the Electronic Industry Citizenship Coalition (EICC) and the Conflict-Free Sourcing (CFS) Initiative from approved suppliers of materials for our products.
+ACR does require reasonable due diligence in accordance with the Responsible Minerals Initiative (RMI), formerly Conflict-Free Sourcing Initiative (CFSI), from approved suppliers of materials for our products.

 ACR is therefore able to represent that, to the best of our knowledge, our products do not contain Conflict Minerals.
 We will continue to work with our suppliers to ensure that we are able to identify the presence of Conflict Minerals within our supply chain, and the representations made within this Conflict Minerals Compliance Statement remain accurate.